neursh/instabio/README.md

 ```

 Put that anywhere in ur bio, especially Meta apps, it will force the WebView to open a default app, most likely the browser that you use.

+Only supports https, who would use http in the big 2025?